k900601j/Dell-Inspiron-15-7559-hackintosh-opencore/README.md

 # Dell-Inspiron-15-7559 OPENCORE 0.6.5
 # windows10 and Big Sur dual booting OK
 # Most of them work well
-# It works well for me, but it may not work for others, so please use it to apply it.
+# This setting works well for me.
+I think I'll need it in the future, so I save it.